gokulakrishnanmuthurakku/Person-Directory/README.md

-# Welcome to your CDK TypeScript project
+# Welcome

-This is a blank project for CDK development with TypeScript.
+This is a simple Person Directory with AWS CDK, API Gateway, Lambda and DynamoDB project for CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.